Fleishman-Lab/AbDesign_for_enzymes/README.md

   4. **Torsion database**: for each segment, combine all torsions calculated in the previous step to a single file, each line is the torsion of a single fragment of this segment.
 For example see: *backbone_assembly/blade1.db*
   5. **splice_in.xml**: When running with a different protein family, change the segments section of the Splice mover to match your naming and segmentation scheme.
 The frm1 & frm2 tags correspond to the start and end of the protein, respectively, which are kept constant in all designs (i.e. residues before and after the first and last segment)

-  Example comand to generate a new backnbone (change the pdbID in the entries to generate a backbone from different fragments):
+  Example command to generate a new backbone (change the pdbID in the entries to generate a backbone from different fragments):
   ```bash
 ROSETTA_SCRIPTS @backbone_assembly/flags -s template_data/3w24_template.pdb.gz -out:prefix 4pud_4qdmB_1xyzA_1e5nB_ -parser:script_vars entry_blade1=4pud entry_blade2_4=4qdmB entry_blade5_6=1xyzA entry_blade7_8=1e5nB
 ```